Fusidic acid 20 mg/g cream

 No effects on the breastfed new-born/infant are anticipated since the systemic exposure of the breast-feeding woman is negligible.
-Topical Fusidic acid 20mg/g cream can be used during breast-feeding but it is recommended to avoid applying topical Fusidic acid 20mg/g cream on the breast.
+Fusidic acid 20mg/g cream can be used during breast-feeding but it is recommended to avoid applying Fusidic acid 20mg/g cream on the breast.

-There are no clinical studies with topical Fusidic acid 20mg/g cream regarding fertility.
+There are no clinical studies with Fusidic acid 20mg/g cream regarding fertility.
 No effects in women of childbearing potential are anticipated, since systemic exposure to topically applied fusidic acid/sodium fusidate is negligible.